Ariana Grande's Haters Are Eating Their Words After

 when you put the first track of Ariana Grande's new album on repeat and realize you're no longer a casual fan pic.twitter.com/zgreZSqO6B— Ellvis Pizzeria (@ohellvis) May 20, 2016

-In case you missed it, here's Grande belting out "Dangerous Woman" on Good Morning America.
+In case you missed it, here's Grande belting out "Dangerous Woman" on GMA.
 Ready to join the bandwagon, or were you already on it?

 Advertisement